MetaU-Roommate-Match-Capstone-Project/roommate-match/README.md

 ## Deployed application

 To use the deployed application, please visit the following link: [Roomify](https://roomify-metau.onrender.com/)
+- Note: The deployed application will continuously update as the project is developed.
+Everytime the project is redeployed, images that were previously uploaded will be removed due to limitations with the free tier of persistent disk storage on Render.

 ## How to run this application: